-The Delhi-Gurugram-Shahjahanpur-Neemrana-Behror (SNB)-Alwar regional rapid transit system (RRTS) is being developed to improve connectivity to industrial and urban areas in the national capital region (NCR) of India.
-It will link Delhi, Gurgaon, Rewari, and Alwar.
+The Delhi-Gurugram-Shahjahanpur-Neemrana-Behror (SNB)-Alwar corridor is one of the three corridors being developed under the regional rapid transit system (RRTS) Phase I to improve connectivity to industrial and urban areas in the national capital region (NCR) of India.

-The detailed project report (DPR) of the project was approved by the National Capital Region Transport Corporation (NCRTC) board in December 2018 and by the state governments of Haryana and Rajasthan in 2019.
+The DPR for the Delhi-Alwar RRTS line was approved by the National Capital Region Transport Corporation (NCRTC) board in December 2018 and by the state governments of Haryana and Rajasthan in 2019.
 NCRTC is responsible for designing, building, financing, operating, and maintaining the RRTS project.

-The pre-construction works including road widening, the shifting of utilities, initial pile load tests, and topographical surveys in Gurugram and other places.
+The pre-construction works include road widening, shifting of utilities, initial pile load tests, and topographical surveys in Gurugram and other places.

 Rolling stock for Delhi-Gurugram-SNB-Alwar RRTS